tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Web
 ```

-Using VisualStudio or VSCode make changes in the large MultipleSolutionsTest repo.
+Use VisualStudio or VSCode make changes in the large MultipleSolutionsTest repo.
 Run CopyToSmallRepos\copyToSmallRepos.bat to copy the appropriate changes to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.